jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

   (b) any appeal is lodged against the decision of the consent authority, in which case the exemption expires on the determination of the appeal or at the time specified by the court that determines the appeal.

 ### 66 Regulations relating to emergency situations
-(1) If any action has been exempted from Part 2 of the Natural and Built Environment Act 2023 under section 65 and Taumata Arowai considers that it is necessary, on the grounds prescribed in section 59(1), to continue the action beyond the period specified under section 59(4)﻿(d),—
+(1) If any action has been exempted from Part 3 of the Resource Management Act 1991 under section 65 and Taumata Arowai considers that it is necessary, on the grounds prescribed in section 59(1), to continue the action beyond the period specified under section 59(4)﻿(d),—
   (a) Taumata Arowai may request the Minister to recommend the making of regulations that extend the exemption; and (b) the Minister may recommend that the regulations be made; and (c) the Governor-General may, by Order in Council, make regulations for that purpose.